Why choose Central Saint Martins?

-This is an interdisciplinary 3 week fine art course that aims to provide an innovative and experimental approach to the making and development of your work.
-On the course you will respond to open and concept based projects and you will be encouraged to develop your own unique approach to realising your ideas.
+This is an interdisciplinary 3 week fine art course which provides an innovative and experimental approach to the making and development of your work.
+On the course you will respond to open and concept based projects.
+You will be encouraged to develop your own unique approach to realising your ideas.
 The course will encourage you to work in any medium that is appropriate to the concept of your project.
-You will be presented with short one-day projects, and longer projects of up to a week, designed to challenge you and encourage new ways of working.
-You will have the freedom to experiment with a range of disciplines, such as drawing, painting, sculpture, installation, photography, video and performance.
+You will be presented with short one-day projects, and longer projects of up to a week.
+All designed to challenge you and encourage new ways of working.
+You will have the freedom to experiment with a range of disciplines.
+This includes drawing, painting, sculpture, installation, photography, video and performance.

 The course is studio and practice based and work on the projects is complemented by a programme of presentations, group discussions, critiques and talks from visiting arts professionals, including artists and curators.
 We focus on discussion during the course and talking about your work in the context of contemporary art practices.
-The course will assist you in developing practical, critical and conceptual skills necessary to encourage your own development as an artist.
-You will also receive an introduction to London's contemporary art scene via gallery trips to the harder to find London galleries to complement and contextualise the work that you are making.
+The course will assist you in developing practical, critical and conceptual skills.
+It will encourage your own development as an artist.
+You will also receive an introduction to London's contemporary art scene.
+You will go on known gallery trips, to the harder to find London galleries.
+These visits will complement and contextualise the work that you are making.

 The course is aimed at students with a strong commitment and an inquisitive approach to contemporary art practice.